-How Do I Know If My Pygmy Goats Is Sick?
+How Do I Know If My Pygmy Goat Is Sick?

 Dewormer will help prevent parasites, but it can be difficult to determine exactly what parasites you may be dealing with.
 Some parasites will require different treatments than others.
 If you notice loose stools, unusually colored stools, visible worms, weight loss, or appetite changes, it’s worth either deworming or reaching out to your vet for their recommendation for treatment.

 This contagious disease is commonly transmitted from does to kids via milk, but it can be passed from goat to goat through contact with blood and feces.
 This disease shows up in five different forms: chronic wasting, arthritis, mastitis, pneumonia, and encephalitis.
 Arthritis is the most common form in adults and encephalitis leading to paralysis and potentially death is the most common form in kids.
 There is no treatment for this disease, and it can only be prevented through keeping a tight-knit herd and removing infected goats from the herd before they can infect others.